 While this myth happens to be true, it's not as scary as it sounds.
-Retinol only thins the "very top layer" of skin, which Dr. Friedman says "is a good thing, as this will prevent skin pore clogging as well as retention of dead skin cells."
+Retinol only thins the "very top layer" of skin, which Dr. Friedman says "is a good thing, as this will prevent skin pore-clogging as well as retention of dead skin cells."

 Myth 3: Don't apply retinol around the eye area

 Being that the area around the eyes falls prey to wrinkles and crows feet, Dr. Friedman says you "absolutely can" apply retinol under and around the eye.
-However, he cautions us to be mindful about applying retinol in this area, "as the skin is thin here; its ability to absorb and do its thing is greater and therefore the potential for irritation is slightly greater."
+However, he cautions us to be mindful of applying retinol in this area, "as the skin is thin here; its ability to absorb and do its thing is greater and therefore the potential for irritation is slightly greater."
 So if you want to treat the eye area, be sure to "take the proper precautions—moisturizer to damp skin and use sun protection."

 Myth 4: You will see results within one month

 Retinol may be known as a miracle product, but it doesn't work overnight.
-According to Dr. Friedman, "Given [that] retinol works by literally augmenting the biology of the skin, it takes real time.
+According to Dr. Friedman, "Given [that] retinol works by literally augmenting the biology of the skin, it takes real-time.
 Most studies use 12 weeks as a cutoff to seeing any significant changes—as do I."